caoimheb/RepData_PeerAssessment1/PA1_template.md

 ```

 ```
-## [1] 10909
+## [1] 10762
 ```

-You can see from the calculations above that the missing values slightly lower the mean and median of the data set.
+You can see from the calculations above that the missing values slightly raise the mean and median of the data set.

 ## Are there differences in activity patterns between weekdays and weekends?